Understanding IEC Insurance Requirements for a Canadian Working Holiday

 Optional but recommended coverage includes:

-Do I Need Proof of Insurance at Entry?
+Do I need proof of Insurance at entry into Canada?

 Yes, you must present proof of insurance to the immigration officer upon arrival in Canada.